NovatecConsulting/opentelemetry-training/tutorial/content/exercises/instrumentation/manual/traces/index.md

 ### Configure the tracing pipeline and obtain a tracer
 Inside the `src` directory, create a new file `trace_utils.py`.
 We'll use it to separate tracing-related configuration from the main application.
-At the top of the file, specify the imports and create a new function `create_tracing_pipeline` as shown below:
+At the top of the file, specify the imports and create a new function `create_tracing_pipeline` as displayed below:

 ```py { title="trace_utils.py" }
 # OTel SDK